 This is best described in the lawsuit from 2007 because of unethical marketing, where the pharmaceutical giant Purdue Pharma had to pay 634 million dollars in fines for the claims that their drug OxyContin (which also includes the synthetic opioid oxycodone, same as Percocet) has a lot less potential for addiction and abusement than the other pain medications that were currently on the market.

-Because of its extreme potency, it is very difficult to dose properly, and there was even a case of a police officer accidentally touching the substance during an arrest, and consequently overdosing from it.
+There was even a case of a police officer accidentally touching the substance during an arrest, and consequently overdosing from it.

 Besides being created in official pharmaceutical facilities, it is also made illegally, and because such microscopic doses are enough to get someone heavily sedated, it’s extremely hard to accurately dose it without the help of a medical professional.